 - Nominee must have identified a campus or community issue related to the possibility of enhancing equality and social justice, and worked to help make the possibility into a reality.

-The Waxler Prize for Social Justice Application/Nomination Form (pdf) can be submitted online or to the Leduc Center, LARTS 031.
+The Waxler Prize for Social Justice Application/Nomination Form can be submitted online or to the Leduc Center, LARTS 031.
+PDF copy of this form can be found under Resources.